From managing different processes, customer expectations, and the list goes on. It takes a lot to efficiently run the business.

 - Business Process Re-engineering (BPR) – BPR works just like BPI, with the critical difference being that it focuses on tearing down and rebuilding business processes from scratch.
 At times re-designing happens because of new technologies.

-- Business Process Management (BPM) – BPM is about continuous improvement – unlike BPI or BPR, which are more of one-time initiatives.
+- Business Process Management (BPM) – BPM is about continuous improvement – unlike BPI or BPR, which are more of one-time initiative.
 BPM is something a company does systematically.
 Accordingly, BPA will streamline and automate outdated processes.

 Based on the approach you choose to apply, you can use any of the following types of automation: